 Quite frequently, orthodontic treatments may need to be worn, before receiving additional restorative treatments, such as veneers, whitening, or cosmetic bonding.
 Dr. James Fondriest sees many patients who have been referred by orthodontists.
 Once the teeth are aligned with orthodontics, there can still be spaces, or other issues with the teeth.
 In such an instance, orthodontics may be the first step in a corrective and restorative treatment program, ending with cosmetic dentistry such as veneers.
 Dr. Fondriest will thoroughly examine your teeth and offer you options for improving your oral health and your smile.

-Learn more about having braces before veneers to improve outcomes
+Learn more about having braces before porcelain veneers to improve outcomes

-If you have worn orthodontic treatments and now are seeking a dentist for additional corrective and restorative treatments, contact our Chicago, IL practice, and schedule a consultation with Dr. Fondriest by calling 847-234-0517.
+If you have had orthodontic treatment and now are looking for a cosmetic dentist, we invite you to contact our Chicago, IL area practice.
 We look forward to providing you with quality, personalized care.